 The production of single-use plastic bottles poses a huge threat to ocean, human and planetary health Bluewater tells Sustainable Brands Summit in Porto

 Bluewater launches first supermarket water dispenser to help Londoners purge single-use plastic water bottles

 News • Oct 29, 2019 08:22 EDT

-Pro-environment grocery store shoppers in north London given opportunity to turn the tide on single-use plastic water bottles and enjoy made-on-site, still and sparkling, water at the Thornton's Budgens community supermarket
+Pro-environment grocery store shoppers in north London are being given the opportunity to turn the tide on single-use plastic water bottles and enjoy made-on-site purified water at the Thornton's Budgens community supermarket

 News • Jul 26, 2019 09:05 EDT